tjcim/xxefr/README.md

 http://localhost:8085/xxe/

-Practice the exercises found in the documentation site and practice them here.
+Practice the exercises found in the documentation site here.
 The Java site has three main endpoints:

 * Protected - this endpoint follows OWASP guidelines and should be protected from XXE
 * Basic - this endpoint allows for basic XXE exploits